coreinfrastructure/best-practices-badge/doc/security.md

    The design allows users to drop cookies at any time (at worse they may have to re-login to get another session cookie).
    We do not use CookieStore (so guidance on its use is irrelevant).
+   Passwords may be stored in the session, but this is encrypted and the password is *not* retained on the server (it stays on the web browser).
    We don't expire sessions, since makes usage a little more painful.
 3. *Cross-Site Request Forgery (CSRF).*
    We use the standard REST operations with their standard meanings